AleoNet/welcome/documentation/guides/standards/00_token_registry.md

 ### `initialize()`
 #### Description
-Initializes the Token Registry Program by registering the ALEO token with predefined metadata.
+Initializes the Token Registry Program by registering the ALEO credits token with predefined metadata.
 The token is initialized with a specific token ID, name "credits", symbol "credits", 6 decimals, and a max supply of 10 quadrillion.
 The program sets itself (wrapped_credits.aleo) as the admin and disables external authorization requirements to ensure the token metadata cannot be modified after initialization.

 #### Parameters
 Parameters are hardcoded in program to safeguard against frontrunning.